gogama/httpx/FAQ.md

 Again as in the serial case, a negative retry decision means "stop trying".
-As soon as one attempt finishes with a negative retry decision, all other in-flight attempts in the race are cancelled with the special error value `racing.Redundant` and the attempt which finished with the negative retry decision represents the final state of the HTTP request plan execution.
+As soon as one attempt finishes with a negative retry decision, all other in-flight attempts in the race are cancelled with the special causal error `racing.Redundant`.
+The attempt which finished with the negative retry decision represents the final state of the HTTP request plan execution.

 ### 12. How do timeouts work with the racing feature?